Why month 2 is where email starts to matter differently

 - repeated clicks without task completion

-- unresolved support issue attached to the patient record
+- unresolved support issue linked to the patient

-At that point, email should hand the case to the appropriate team instead of continuing to send more generic nudges.
+At that point, the system should hand the case to the right owner instead of continuing to send generic nudges.

 What to measure

-Do not evaluate month-2 emails by open rate alone.
+Do not judge month-2 retention email by open rate alone.

 Track: